Augmentation approaches for Mixed Integer Programming: Declarations

-This research has been partially supported by the grants PID2020-114594GB-C21 funded by MICIU/AEI /10.13039/ 501100011033, PCI2024-155024-2 - ``Optimization over Nonlinear Model Spaces: Where Discrete Meets Continuous Optimization'' funded by AEI and EU funds; and IMUS-Maria de Maeztu grant CEX2024-001517-M - Apoyo a Unidades de Excelencia María de Maeztu.
+This research has been partially supported by the grants PID2020-114594GB-C21 funded by MICIU/AEI /10.13039/ 501100011033, PCI2024-155024-2 - ``Optimization over Nonlinear Model Spaces: Where Discrete Meets Continuous Optimization'' funded by Agencia Estatal de Investigación and EU funds; and IMUS-Maria de Maeztu grant CEX2024-001517-M - Apoyo a Unidades de Excelencia María de Maeztu.